-As if confirming these changes the advancing guard of migrating waterfowl have already made their way to our shores.
+As if confirming these changes the advancing guard of migrating waterfowl make their way to our shores.
 Curlew, Oyster-catchers, Redshanks – breeding season long over, building in numbers to adorn the inter-tidal world.
-They will be joined by Brent Geese, Dunlins, Godwits, Mallard, Wigeon and Teal ducks.
+Throughout autumn they will be joined by Brent Geese, Dunlins, Godwits, Mallard, Wigeon and Teal ducks.

 Pick a good stage of the tidal cycle for better viewing, generally when the tide is not too far out or too full.
 An exception to this can be when the birds are denied feeding amongst the bay’s muds – birds will sit it out on high water roosts, digesting the previous meal….. and waiting for the next.